-Standard 4: Relationships Standard Element 4.1 Understand and collaborate with faculty and community members by collecting and analyzing information pertinent to the improvement of the district's educational environment. a) b) Lead the process to collect, analyze, interpret and communicate information pertinent to the district's environment and collaboratively discuss strategies to determine improvement strategies; and Collaborate with families, staff, faculty, and board of education and community members to respond to diverse community interests and needs and to mobilize community resources.
-Standard Element 4.2 Understand and mobilize community resources by promoting understanding, appreciation and use of the community's diverse cultural, social and intellectual resources throughout the district. a) b) c) Promote trust, equity, fairness and respect among school board members, school administrators, faculty, parents, students and the district community; Lead the process to identify and use diverse community resources to improve district programs; and Develop a process to assess needs of families and develop collaborative strategies for effective district relationships with families and caregivers.
+Standard 4: Relationships Standard Element 4.1 Understand and collaborate with faculty and community members by collecting and analyzing information pertinent to the improvement of the district's educational environment. a) Lead the process to collect, analyze, interpret and communicate information pertinent to the district's environment and collaboratively discuss strategies to determine improvement strategies; and b) Collaborate with families, staff, faculty, and board of education and community members to respond to diverse community interests and needs and to mobilize community resources.
+Standard Element 4.2 Understand and mobilize community resources by promoting understanding, appreciation and use of the community's diverse cultural, social and intellectual resources throughout the district. a) Promote trust, equity, fairness and respect among school board members, school administrators, faculty, parents, students and the district community; b) Lead the process to identify and use diverse community resources to improve district programs; and c) Develop a process to assess needs of families and develop collaborative strategies for effective district relationships with families and caregivers.

-Oten dend Element 4.0 - > Standard Element 4.3 a) Lead the process to develop and maintain relationships with families and caregivers and involve them in district Understand and respond to decision-making processes; and community interests and needs by b) Lead the process to develop and implement an allbuilding and sustaining positive 5, inclusive district-community engagement plan. district relationships with families and nousive district-community engagement plan. · caregivers.
-Standard Element 4.4 a) Identify appropriate opportunities for partnerships; and b) Promote and implement research-based practices that Understand and respond to ́ promote constructive partnerships with families, community interests and needs by caregivers, local services and clubs, and other appropriate building and sustaining productive community members in the district. district relationships with community , partners.
-Standard 5: Ethical Leadership Standard Element 5.1 a) Promote the success of every student, both academically ", and socially, by understanding and applying knowledge of Understand and act with integrity and laws, regulations and professional ethics related to fairness to ensure a district system of schools and children; and accountability for every student's b) Lead the process to create a system that monitors, academic and social success. analyzes and evaluates every student's academic and social success to ensure equitable district decisions and practices that are in alignment with the district's vision and mission.
-Standard Element 5.2 a) Model and articulate the expectation of principles of self- ····· ··· ···························· , awareness, reflective practice, transparency and ethical Understand and model principles of behavior to ensure all employees and the board of self-awareness, reflective practice, education act with integrity and fairness in supporting transparency and ethical behavior as district policies and practices; related to the superintendent's roles b) Model and expect a district-level leadership culture in the district. ́ grounded in ethical standards and practices; and c) Develop and model appropriate verbal and non-verbal ' communication skills (including speaking, writing and listening).
+Standard Element 4.2 Lood the presses to develop and maintain relationships Standard Element 4.3 a) Lead the process to develop and maintain relationships with families and caregivers and involve them in district Linderstand and respond to decision-making processes; and Understand and respond to b) Lead the process to develop and implement an allcommunity interests and needs by building and sustaining positive 5) inclusive district-community engagement plan. inclusive district-community engagement plan. district relationships with families and caregivers.
+Standard Element 4.4 a) Identify appropriate opportunities for partnerships; and b) Promote and implement research-based practices that Understand and respond to 2) promote constructive partnerships with families, community interests and needs by caregivers, local services and clubs, and other appropriate building and sustaining productive community members in the district. district relationships with community partners.
+Standard 5: Ethical Leadership L Standard Element 5.1 a) Promote the success of every student, both academically and socially, by understanding and applying knowledge of Understand and act with integrity and laws, regulations and professional ethics related to fairness to ensure a district system of schools and children; and accountability for every student's b) Lead the process to create a system that monitors, academic and social success. analyzes and evaluates every student's academic and social success to ensure equitable district decisions and practices that are in alignment with the district's vision and mission.
+Standard Element 5.2 a) Model and articulate the expectation of principles of self- awareness, reflective practice, transparency and ethical Understand and model principles of behavior to ensure all employees and the board of self-awareness, reflective practice, education act with integrity and fairness in supporting transparency and ethical behavior as district policies and practices; related to the superintendent's roles b) Model and expect a district-level leadership culture in the district. grounded in ethical standards and practices; and c) communication skills (including speaking, writing and listening).
 Standard Element 5.3 a) Model the emotional intelligence, maturity and resiliency to uphold core values and persist in the face of adversity; Understand and safeguard the b) Model, implement and evaluate district policies and values of democracy, equity and procedures that support and advocate for democratic diversity within the district. values, equity and diversity; c) Practice the principles of democracy, equity and diversity of thought; and d) Practice and advocate respect for diversity of all classes of people.